 Begin a filter with a dot to find files that begin with the filter, or contain the dot and substring.
 A filter that ends with a dot matches ends of file names.
 For example "string." finds files whose base names end with "string".
-This dot filtering is possible in other dialogs of Visual Assist that support filtering.
+This dot filtering is also possible in other dialogs of Visual Assist that support filtering.

 Use commas to search for entries that match any one of multiple filters.